grecoe/azure-storage-loadtest/docs/knowledge.md

 Further, maximizing processes to move data also maximizes throughput as a whole to the account.
 That is, 10 instances outperformed 4 instances.

-However, performance drops off significantly if the storage accounts are of the premium sku, so stick with a standard sku.
+Performance drops off significantly if the storage accounts are of the premium sku, so stick with a standard sku.

 Azure File Shares are generally too small for the task at hand, even with the premium SKU.
 However, if the data to move in really is only 5TiB, perhaps it's not an issue as the time to move it will still be fairly quick.

 Getting data into Azure is likely going to be the biggest problem as there are really two choices.
 Upload over a network or using Azure Databox.

 - [Azure Storage Services](#azure-storage-services)
+    - Basics about Azure File Share and Blob Storage
 - [azcopy](#azcopy)
+    - More details on the azcopy application.
 - [Azure Databox](#azure-databox)
+    - Information about Azure Databox
 - [Data Movement Costs](#data-movement-costs)
+    - Review of costs incurred while running tests.

 ## Azure Storage Services